About Me

 RaI-SLAM: Radar-Inertial SLAM for Autonomous Vehicles

-Daniel Casado Herraez, Matthias Zeller, Dong Wang, Jens Behley, Michael Heidingsfeld Cyrill Stachniss
+Daniel Casado Herraez, Matthias Zeller, Dong Wang, Jens Behley, Michael Heidingsfeld, Cyrill Stachniss

 IEEE Robotics and Automation Letters (RA-L), 2025